John Carlos Frey

-John Carlos Frey is also the author of the book, Sand and Blood about the stealth war on the US Mexico border.
+Frey's books include the 2019 Sand and Blood: America's Stealth War on the Mexico Border on the Mexico–United States border and actions taken by US law enforcement.

 Personal

 Frey was born in Tijuana, Mexico.
 His father was Swiss-American and his mother was a naturalized US citizen of Mexican descent.
 His family moved to San Diego, California, where he attended parochial schools, and later studied film and graduated from the University of San Diego.
 Early in his life, Frey sought to hide his Mexican heritage.
 "I wanted to pass as American, I didn’t want to accept that I was part Mexican," Frey said.
 "It was really easy to leave my culture behind."
 Frey's mother was once picked up by US Border Patrol agents and deported because she was unable to convince them of her legal status.

-Acting Career
+Acting career

 Before becoming a documentary filmmaker and journalist, Frey was also an actor for several years.
 His acting career includes appearances in shows such as The Practice, Days of Our Lives, Married... with Children, JAG, Weird Science, Party of Five, and the film Freaky Friday, among other credits.